About Us

 I took my Permaculture Design Certificate in August 2015.
 I have a number of years of hands-on experience of Permaculture Design, and regularly lead sessions on Wyld Edges courses.

 I have trained with MIND as a Mental Health Peer Supporter worker, supporting others with their mental health.
-You can view my permaculture educator on the Permaculture Association UK
+You can view my permaculture educator on the Permaculture Association UK.
+Iain is a member of the Harmony Garden Steering Group.

-Nicky is a Harmony Gardener and helps to facilitate the running of the garden, providing support and guidance for others.
+Nicky is a director of Wyld Edges.
+As a Harmony Gardener, she provides encouragement and support for the group, helping to build a strong peer support network, keeping people connected both inside and outside the garden.
 She is also a Harmony Garden steering group member and runs social media marketing support.

 I have inexpertly been planting things in every home I have had, even when I did not have a garden, but when I met Wyld Edges I learned to understand more about the connection between gardening and soil and mental health.
 So, when I was invited to join a project to reclaim a waste piece of Cheshunt it was a no brainer.
 Once unloved and overgrown this patch is now alive with life.
 We potter, we sew, we water, we weed.
 Wenderlynn and Iain guide us and do masses of work and somehow together Harmony Gardens has been created.